survivejs/webpack-book/manuscript/loading/03_fonts.md

 {pagebreak}

-If you run the project now (`npm start`), webpack should give a long list of errors like this:
+If you run the project now (`npm start`), webpack should give a long list of errors:

 ```bash
 ERROR in ./~/font-awesome/fonts/fontawesome-webfont.woff2?v=4.7.0